Belize Food Guide

 Belizean Meat Pies

-Savory pastries filled with seasoned ground meat, often enjoyed as a snack or quick meal.
+Savory hand pies stuffed with seasoned ground meat, grabbed as a snack or a quick lunch.

 Allergens: